dcl-2018-01/curriculum/docs/manip-scoped.md

 #> # ... with 15 more rows
 ```

-This is particularly useful if you’re looking for missing values:
+This is particularly useful if you're looking for missing values:

 ``` r
 flights %>% filter_all(any_vars(is.na(.)))